-Figure 1 (below) and Table 1 (next two pages) can help you determine if an event is a potentially serious incident.
+Figure 1 (below) and Table 1 (below and next pages) can help you determine if an event is a potentially serious incident.

 Visit the Report potentially serious incidents web page to learn more.

 FIGURE 1.
 POTENTIALLY SERIOUS INCIDENT DECISION TREE